kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 - Kosli can show that a deployment is reported, but artifact didn't start.
 Find this in artifact view.
 - Kosli can show that an artifact started, but no deployment was reported for it.
 - Detect an artifact that is missing evidence is running in an environment
+- Do we want to mention the whole env being compliant?
 - Commit makes the server stop working.
 Use kosli env diff to find out what artifact changed.
 It would be good if we had two versions of env where there are several artifacts that change.
 (with easter egg)